clayrosenthal/clayrosenthal/resume/resume.md

 - Expanded SQL database to allow threats to be organized by severity.
 - Simplified prioritization to accelerate developer’s ability to address test failures.

-### Plex Inc: Quality Assurance Engineering Intern, May 2017 - Jun 2019
+### Plex: Quality Assurance Engineering Intern, May 2017 - Jun 2019
 - Communicated with developers to determine software needs and executed assigned tasks.
 - Coded automation of testing for areas of mobile applications and website functions.
 - Expanded testing to app functionality not previously automated.